roomals/gpt-json-parser/README.md

 1. Clone the repository:
    git clone https://github.com/roomals/gpt-json-parser.git
 2. cd conversation-json-parser
-3. pip install -r requirements.txt
-4. Update path in script by pointing it to your json file.
+3. Update path in script by pointing it to your json file.
 Make sure your file is formated to the sample json included in this git.
-5. python3 Parsing_GPT_Python.py
+4. python3 Parsing_GPT_Python.py

 ### R Script